Samuel 3:1-10

 hear our prayer.

-We pray for the Elderly:
+We pray for the Elderly:the members of the new congress,

 May they continue to experience God’s presence in their lives,